What Happens If I Don't Pay Property Taxes in North Carolina?

 If you’re delinquent in paying your real property taxes in North Carolina, you might lose your home in a tax foreclosure.

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
-A lien effectively makes the property act as collateral for the debt.
-All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
-Accordingly, if you get behind in paying your real property taxes in North Carolina, you might lose your home to tax foreclosure.
+A lien is a claim against your property to ensure you'll pay the debt, effectively making the property collateral for the money owed.
+All states, including North Carolina, have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

 Once a real property tax bill becomes delinquent in North Carolina, the tax collector may foreclose its tax lien.
 The foreclosure process either goes through the court (the procedures are similar to a judicial foreclosure of a mortgage) or through a process called "in rem."